Kelechi-Okorie/alx-higher_level_programming/0x0B-python-input_output/README.md

 File 8-class_to_json.py - returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object
 File 9-student.py - defines a class Student with some instance attributes
 File 10-student.py - Class student that defines a student bases on 9-student.py
 file 11-student.py - class student that defines a student based on 10-student.py and adds a method reload_from_json
+File 12-pascal_triangle.py - returns a list of lists of integers representing the Pascal triangles